Section 2: Novelty

 Care should be taken when relying on dimensions derived from drawings.
 It was held by the EPO Board of Appeal in Decision T204/83 (OJEPO 10/85) that although features shown solely in a drawing form part of the state of the art when a skilled person could derive a technical teaching from them without further description, it is not generally possible to derive a technical teaching by measuring dimensions in a diagrammatic representation; and that dimensions under these circumstances do not therefore form part of the state of the art.
 In the particular case in suit, claims to a venturi of particular dimensional ratio were found to be novel in the face of a prior document which diagrammatically illustrated a corresponding ratio but without specific identification of the ratio in the description.

-The Office practice in relation to anticipation by a document disclosing a chemical compound is to assume that the disclosure of the chemical compound is an enabling disclosure of that compound, ie a disclosure which is clear enough and complete enough for it to be performed by a man skilled in the art and thereby citable.
+The Office practice in relation to anticipation by a document disclosing a chemical compound is to assume that the disclosure of the chemical compound is an enabling disclosure of that compound, ie a disclosure which is clear enough and complete enough for it to be performed by a person skilled in the art and thereby citable.
 The applicants against whose application it is cited can challenge that assumption by argument and/or evidence.
 If they do, the Office will decide, on the balance of probabilities, whether the disclosure is enabling or not.

 The House of Lords in Generics (UK) Limited and others v H Lundbeck A/S RPC 13 confirmed that the disclosure of a racemate does not amount to disclosure of each of its enantiomers.
 For further details please see Examination Guidelines for Patent Applications Relating to Chemical Inventions